5 steps for becoming an effective leader

 Steps to Becoming an Effective Leader

-Leadership: a 10 letter word that has been interpreted in so many different ways throughout the ages that makes it nearly impossible to establish what an effective leader is.
-Let’s start from the beginning, though, according to the definition in the dictionary, leadership is:
+Leadership has been interpreted in so many different ways that it has become extremely difficult to establish what effective leadership is.
+Let’s start from the beginning!
+The official definition of leadership is:

 The position or function of a leader, a person who guides or directs a group; Ability to lead; an act or instance of leading; Guidance; direction.